awsdocs/amazon-kendra-developer-guide/doc_source/data-source.md

 # Adding documents from a data source<a name="data-source"></a>

-When you create a data source you give Amazon Kendra the location of documents that it should index\.
+When you create a data source, you give Amazon Kendra the location of documents that it should index\.
 Unlike adding documents directly to an index, you can periodically scan the data source to update the index\.

 For example, say that you have a repository of tax instruction stored in an Amazon S3 bucket\.
 Existing documents are changed and new documents are added to the repository from time to time\.
 If you add the repository to Amazon Kendra as a data source, you can keep your index up to date by periodically updating your index\.